dheerapat/duckle/README.md

 # Duckle 🦆

-A lightweight ETL platform for small companies, powered by DuckDB + DuckLake.
+A lightweight data engineering platform for small companies, powered by DuckDB + DuckLake.

 ## Philosophy
 - No clusters.
 No servers.
 Just a process.